MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

 ---
 author: Mamaylya
-description: Learn how to open a guide in Dynamics 365 Guides, if you're an operator, by scanning a QR code ms.author: mamaylya ms.date: 01/14/2021 ms.service: crm-online
+description: Learn how to open a guide in Dynamics 365 Guides, if you're an operator, by scanning a QR code. ms.author: mamaylya ms.date: 01/14/2021 ms.service: crm-online